 The Libraries’ Ask a Librarian service, offering live chat and email support, is also available.

 Curbside pickup hours (May 10 - August 20.
 2021): 11:00 a.m. to 2:00 p.m.

 The number of desktop computers in the library will be greatly reduced, due to social distancing.
 However, we will have at least 11 computer workstations with cameras.
 Please bring your own headphones or earbuds.
 There is one Mac computer in the library.
 We also have laptops and Chromebooks available for check out.

-Computer use is limited to students, faculty, and staff for fall 2020.
+Computer use is limited to students, faculty, and staff.
 Students: You need to bring your own device to the areas set up on campus for participating in your Zoom classes.
 If you don’t want to bring your own laptop, check out one of our laptops or Chromebooks.